spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### More than one correction type within the same segment

 If the same text segment contains more that one correction type, add all tags that are necessary.

+### Grouping av tokens

+To show the alignment between the source text and the correction you sometimes need to group token together.
+That is done by first marking all the token you want to group and then clicking the "group" butten on the meny to the left.
+Examples tokens that need to be grouped are

+ * compound verb forms
+ * multi word expresseions
+ * extendes noun phrases
+ * word order deviations involving e.g. multiword adverbials.

+ ---

 ---